Florian935/springboot-rsocket-requester-responder-demo/README.md

 ## To download the RSocket Client CLI
   wget -O rsc.jar https://github.com/making/rsc/releases/download/0.9.1/rsc-0.9.1.jar

-## To make the client easier to wirk with, set an alias
+## To make the client easier to work with, set an alias
   alias rsc='java -jar rsc.jar'

 ## To use the client to do request-response against a server on tcp://localhost:7000